B61 nuclear bomb: Development

 B61 bomb casing; MAPS Air Museum, North Canton, Ohio.

 In 1961, a report was issued indicating Navy and Air Force interest in a lightweight bomb to replace existing weapons, but that both services had considerably different military requirements for such a weapon.
 However, the authors of the report believed that due to advances in technology it was possible for a single weapon to fulfill both requirements.
 This was followed by a report from Sandia in mid-1962, that believed that a lightweight nuclear bomb with full fuzing option was possible and that such a program could be completed in a short time-span, possibly by 1965 or 1966.

 Development of the weapon that would become the B61 was authorized in December 1962.
 The justification for the program was that the new weapon would modernize the nuclear arsenal, improve the capability of aircraft and simplify the nuclear weapons inventory by replacing lower-yield versions of the B28 and B43 nuclear bombs.
 The desired production date was June 1965.

 The weapon was designated the TX-61 in January 1963.
 Due to the short time-scales, it was decided to make maximum use of off-the-shelf components such as those developed for the B57 nuclear bomb.
-Environmental conditions specified included an indefinite temperature range of -60 F to 160 F, shocks of up to 40g, and in flight temperatures of up to 275 F for up to 40 minutes.
+Environmental conditions specified included an indefinite temperature range of -60 to 160 F, shocks of up to 40 g-force, and in flight temperatures of up to 275 F for up to 40 minutes.
 Parachute deployment was specified to produce a maximum load of 255 g-force.

 The weapon was designed and built by the Los Alamos National Laboratory in New Mexico.
 Production engineering began in 1965, with the first war-reserve B61-0 weapon accepted by the AEC in December 1966.
 However production was halted in May 1967 for design modifications to be made before resuming in January 1968.
 Shot Flintlock Halfbeak in June 1966 may have been a full yield test of the weapon with other tests conducted between 1963 and 1968 at the Nevada Test Site.